-On December 8, 2017, ApolloMed completed its business combination with NMM following the satisfaction or waiver of the conditions set forth in the Merger Agreement, pursuant to which Merger Subsidiary merged with and into NMM, with NMM surviving as a wholly owned subsidiary of ApolloMed (see Note 3).
+In December 2017, ApolloMed completed its business combination with NMM following the satisfaction or waiver of the conditions set forth in the Merger Agreement, pursuant to which Merger Subsidiary merged with and into NMM, with NMM surviving as a wholly owned subsidiary of ApolloMed.

-In connection with the Merger and as of the effective time of the Merger (the "Effective Time"):
+In connection with the 2017 Merger and as of the effective time of the Merger (the "Effective Time"):

-- each issued and outstanding share of NMM common stock was converted into the right to receive such number of shares of common stock of ApolloMed that results in the former NMM shareholders who did not dissent from the Merger ("former NMM Shareholders") having a right to receive an aggregate of 30,397,489 shares of common stock of ApolloMed, subject to the 10% holdback pursuant to the Merger Agreement; - ApolloMed issued to former NMM Shareholders each former NMM Shareholder's pro rata portion of (i) warrants to purchase an aggregate of\$50,000 shares of common stock of ApolloMed, exercisable at \$11.00 per share, and (ii) warrants to purchase an aggregate of\$900,000 shares of common stock of ApolloMed, exercisable at \$10.00 per share; and - ApolloMed held back an aggregate of 3,039,749 shares of common stock issuable to former NMM Shareholders, representing 10% of the total number of shares of ApolloMed common stock issuable to former NMM Shareholders, to secure indemnification rights of AMEH and its affiliates under the Merger Agreement (the "Holdback Shares").
-The Holdback Shares were issued and outstanding as of December 31, 2019.
-The first tranche of 1,519,805 shares were issued in December 2018 and the remaining 1,511,380 were issued in December 2019, net of shares repurchase (see Note 13).
+- each issued and outstanding share of NMM common stock was converted into the right to receive such number of shares of common stock of ApolloMed that results in the former NMM shareholders who did not dissent from the 2017 Merger ("former NMM Shareholders") having a right to receive an aggregate of 30,397,489 shares of common stock of ApolloMed, subject to the 10% holdback pursuant to the Merger Agreement; - ApolloMed issued to former NMM Shareholders each former NMM Shareholder's pro rata portion of (i) warrants to purchase an aggregate of \$50,000 shares of common stock of ApolloMed, exercisable at \$11.00 per share, and (ii)

+warrants to purchase an aggregate of 900,000 shares of common stock of ApolloMed, exercisable at \$0.00 per share; and

+ApolloMed held back an aggregate of 3,039,749 shares of common stock issuable to former NMM Shareholders, representing10% of the total number of shares of ApolloMed common stock issuable to former NMM Shareholders, to secure indemnification rights of AMEH and its affiliates under the Merger Agreement (the "Holdback Shares").
+The Holdback Shares were issued and outstanding as of December 31, 2020.
+The first tranche of 1,519,805 shares were issued in December 2018 and the remaining 1,511,380 were issued in December 2019, net of shares repurchase.

-The shares of common stock issuable to former NMM shareholders in the exchange wer£5,675,630 (net of 10% holdback and Treasury Shares) (see Note 3).
+The shares of common stock issuable to former NMM shareholders in the exchange wer£5,675,630 (net of 10% holdback and Treasury Shares).
 The 10% holdback shares will be released to all the former NMM shareholders based on their respective pro rata ownership interest in NMM at the Effective Time without regard to whether the former NMM shareholders are providing any services to the Company at the time of this distribution.
-This holdback accommodation was made as indemnification protection to the accounting acquiree (ApolloMed), and as such, is not considered compensatory.
+This holdback shares were issued to the former NMM shareholders, the Company acquiree (ApolloMed), and as such, is not considered compensatory.
 At the time when these holdback shares were issued to the former NMM shareholders, the Company recorded the stock issuance with a reduction to additional paid-in capital to properly reflect the shares outstanding.

-Upon consummation of the Merger, the Company issued 520,081 shares its common stock with a fair value of approximately \$5.4 million from the conversion of the Alliance Note and accrued interest.
+Upon consummation of the 2017 Merger, the Company issued 520,081 shares of its common stock with a fair value of approximately \$.4 million from the conversion of a convertible promissory note issued by the Company in 2017.